elastic/logstash-filter-elastic_integration/README.md

 - Set the Logstash source path in the `gradle.properties` file.
 Open the file and update the `LOGSTASH_PATH`.
 - Make sure Logstash is compiled.
 - Point to the Elasticsearch branch/version to build the plugin with.
 Open the `gradle.properties` file and update `ELASTICSEARCH_TREEISH`.
-- Point to the Elasticsearch branch/version to build the plugin with.
-Open the `gradle.properties` file and update `ELASTICSEARCH_TREEISH`.

 ### Build
 We use Gradle tool to build this plugin.
 Gradle seeks Logstash core jars from the `LOGSTASH_PATH` path, downloads the Elasticsearch version defined with `ELASTICSEARCH_TREEISH` and build the plugin.